m4l3vich/spotify2vk/README.md

 ## How to launch
 You need a tool called _forever_, and you can install it using NPM:
 `npm install forever -g`
-Then go to the script's directory and execute this commandы:
+Then go to the script's directory and execute this commands:
 ```
 npm install
 forever start main.js <args>